 Use Launchpad: Open Launchpad, long press the icon of the app you want to remove, and then click “X” to uninstall it.
 (This way is only available for apps downloaded from App Store)

 For more details in removing apps, you can click How to Uninstall Apps on Mac to see.
 But remember that these methods cannot completely delete the apps and will leave out some app files that you have to clean up by yourself.
+Alternatively, you can use Macube Cleaner to quickly and safely uninstall apps along with all the related files, so that you don’t need to sort them out by yourself.

 5. Delete iOS Files and Apple Device Backups